eu-digital-identity-wallet/eudi-lib-jvm-openid4vci-kt/README.md

             }
         }
     }

+// Update if needed state
+val newAuthorizedRequest =
+    when(outcome) {
+        is SubmissionOutcome.Sucess ->
+            outcome.cNonce?.let { authorizedRequest.withCNonce(it) }
+        is SubmissionOutcome.InvalidProof ->
+            outcome.cNonce?.let{ authorizedRequest.withCNonce(it) }
+        is SubmissionOutcome.Failed -> null
+    } ?: authorizedRequest
 ```

 ### Query for deferred credential

-Wallet/caller wants to query credential issuer for a deferred credential
+Wallet/caller wants to query credential issuer for a deferred credential, while still holding
+an `AuthorizedRequest` and an `Issuer` instance.

 #### Query for deferred credential preconditions

 - Wallet/caller has [placed a credential request](#place-a-credential-request)
 - Wallet/caller has received an [outcome](#place-a-credential-request-outcome) carrying a `transaction_id`
-- Wallet/caller has an instance `AuthorizedRequest`
+- Wallet/caller has an instance of `AuthorizedRequest`

 #### Query for deferred credential steps

 1. Wallet/caller issuing the `Issuer` instance places the query providing `AuthorizedRequest` and `transaction_id`
+2. Library if `access_token` found in `AuthorizedRequest` is expired
+3. If `access_token` is expired library will automatically try to refresh it, provided that issuer has given a `refresh_token`
+4. Library places the query against the Deferred Endpoint of the credential issuer
+5. Library gets credential issuer response and maps it into `DeferredCredentialQueryOutcome`
+6. Caller gets back an `AuthorizedRequest` and `DeferredCredentialQueryOutcome`

 #### Query for deferred credential outcome